AzureAD/microsoft-authentication-library-for-js/lib/msal-angularjs/README.md

 #### 7. Get tokens for Web API calls

 MSAL AngularJS allows you to pass an Http interceptor (`$httpProvider`).
-This httpInterceptor will obtain token and attach it to all Http requests to web APIs except the API endpoints listed as `anonymousEndpoints`.
+This httpInterceptor will obtain token and attach it to all Http requests to web APIs except the API endpoints listed as `unprotectedResources`.

 ```js
 app.config(['msalAuthenticationServiceProvider', '$httpProvider', function (msalProvider) {